rust-lang/book/second-edition/src/ch01-02-hello-world.md

 in more detail in Appendix D, but for now you just need to know that when you see a `!` that means that you’re calling a macro instead of a normal function.

-> Why is println! a macro?
-There's multiple reasons, and we haven't really
+> ### Why `println!` is a Macro
-> explained Rust yet, so it's not exactly obvious.
-Here's the reasons:
 >
+> There are multiple reasons why `println!` is a macro rather than a function,
+> and we haven't really explained Rust yet, so it's not exactly obvious.
+Here
+> are the reasons:
+>
 > * The string passed to `println!` can have formatting specifiers in it,
 >   and those are checked at compile-time.
-> * Rust functions can only have a static number of arguments, but `println!`
+> * Rust functions can only have a fixed number of arguments, but `println!`
->   (and macros generally) can take a variable number of them.
+>   (and macros generally) can take a variable number.
-> * The formatters can take named arguments, which Rust functions cannot.
+> * The formatting specifiers can have named arguments, which Rust functions
+>   cannot.
 > * It implicitly takes its arguments by reference even when they're passed
 >   by value.
 >
 > If none of this makes sense, don't worry about it.
-We'll cover this stuff
+We'll cover these concepts
 > in more detail later.

 Next is `"Hello, world!"` which is a *string*.
 We pass this string as an